asperkins42/miscellaneous/hardwareTrojan.md

   <em>Figure 1: Breadboard Hardware Trojan Design part 1</em>
 </p>

-In the above image, you can see the majority of the Hardware Trojan circuit.
+In Figure 1, you can see the majority of the Hardware Trojan circuit.
 Beginning at the top left, we have the XOR chip.
 This chip acts as an enable for the ring-oscillator part of this circuit.
 When the Trojan is not active, the XOR gate outputs a 1, allowing the ROs to begin oscillation.
 When the Trojan goes high, the XOR output changes to 0, which stops the oscillation of the ring oscillators.
 Two of the four available XOR gates are used in this circuit.

 The chip to the right of the XOR gate is a NAND gate.
 This acts as the first stage of the ring oscillator and allows the oscillators to be turned on and off.
 Two NAND gates are used, one for each of the ROs.